Mashlex/CSGO-Server-Configs/README.md

 The standard "Adminmenu.smx" is edited.
 The menu items that are normally present have been removed and inserted as required.
 ### Adminmenu Custom
 This file contains the extra gamesetting configurations with the queries for some individual commands.
 The game mode can be started via the admin menu and adjusted again and again without having to know anything about the source syntax.
+### Botprofile
+The bug with the rank not being available bothered me.
+That's why the console no longer shows it.
+Maybe Valve will fix it one day or HL3 will be released.